Framer Speed Optimization: The Ultimate Guide (2026)

 • Test the impact of each script using Lighthouse or PageSpeed Insights after adding them.

-For more details on best practices, explore Code Optimisation Techniques for Enhanced Performance in Framer.
+For more details on best practices, explore Code Optimization Techniques for Enhanced Performance in Framer.

 6. Ongoing Testing & Maintenance

-Speed optimisation for Framer websites isn’t a one-time fix—it’s an ongoing process.
+Speed optimization for Framer websites isn’t a one-time fix-it’s an ongoing process.
 Regular testing ensures that new content, design changes, or added scripts don’t slow down performance.
-By proactively monitoring page speed and maintaining a checklist of best practices, you can keep your website fast, responsive, and optimised for search rankings.
+By proactively monitoring page speed and maintaining a checklist of best practices, you can keep your website fast, responsive, and optimized for search rankings.

 6.1 Regular PageSpeed & Framer Previews